Skip to main content

 A project for updating select approximate and detailed study streams in the Wolf River Watershed with new floodplains is starting in Outagamie and Waupaca Counties.
 At this time, stream survey, hydrology and hydraulics have been funded.
 This will take the project through draft data with work maps.

 A contract was awarded to conduct the channel survey work which is needed for the hydraulic modeling of the new detailed studies.
-The survey work is projected to be completed by late 2024.
+The survey work was completed in 2025.

 The Project Kick Off Meeting was held October 10, 2023.
 This meeting discussed the project scope, modeling methods and touched on the NFIP and Mitigation programs.
 It also discussed next steps if FEMA funds continuation of the project.
 It also covered information on FEMA’s Risk MAP project, the National Flood Insurance Program, asked the communities for any input, and answer any questions the communities may have.